ChefData/CHefData/README.md

 ### 👨‍💻 About me
-Studying to be a Data Engineer with AiCore
+- 🤓 Studying to be a Data Engineer with AiCore
-- 🤓 Current project: Multinational Retail Data Centralisation.
+- 🚧 Current project: Multinational Retail Data Centralisation.
-- 🏗️ A Civil Engineer graduate from Newcastle University, UK.
+- 🏗️ Got my masters in Civil Engineering from Newcastle University, UK.
 - 📈 Over ten years of experience as a trader in FOREX and Futures.
-- 👨‍🍳 I worked for three years in top Bristol restaurants to learn how to cook.
+- 👨‍🍳 I wanted to learn to cook, so I worked in the top Bristol restaurants for a while.
 - 📫 You can reach out to me on  [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?logo=linkedin&logoColor=white)](www.linkedin.com/in/nickwarmstrong)